Islamic dietary laws: Islamic dietary laws during Ramadan

 During Ramadan, the ninth month on the Muslim calendar and considered the holy month of fasting, Muslims take time for introspection, prayer, and reading of the Quran.
 During this period, Muslims focus on self restraint or sawm (Arabic: to refrain), which is one of the five pillars of Islam.
 During Ramadan, between dawn and dusk, worshippers abstain from food, drink, sexual activity, and immoral behavior.
 After dusk, Muslims break their fast during a meal called iftar with family and friends.
 Sawm can be negated by breaking fast, however, the lost can be made up with one extra day of fasting.
 The end of the Ramadan fast is the celebration of Eid-al-Fitr (Feast of Fast-Breaking), one of the two major religious holidays on the Muslim calendar.

-Food certification
+Global food certifications

 Halal restaurant in Almaty, Kazakhstan.
 Yurta (potatoes with meat) and kumis are made of ingredients considered halal.